-About to purchase a new build flat in Crymych.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Crymych.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

-Here are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Crymych
+Here is a sample of a few leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Crymych